Alessio-Di-Domenico/AlgorArt/README.md

 You need to register to create an Algorand account on the TestNet.
 Then you have to fund your account with some algos using https://bank.testnet.algorand.network/ .
+You can check the transactions at https://testnet.algoexplorer.io/ .